techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/bookable-desks.md

 ## Step 5 - Test the end user experience

 Wait 24 hours after associating to test this experience.
 After that point, ensure that you're signed into Teams on a Windows or Mac laptop.
 Upon plugging the laptop into a peripheral you associated to a desk pool account and assuming there are seats available to book, you should receive an activity feed notification that 'The space is reserved and ready for you' along with a booking in your calendar.
 You can also reserve the desk for a future time slot.
-To learn more on the end user experience, see [First things to know about bookable desks in Microsoft Teams - Microsoft Support](https://support.microsoft.com/en-us/office/first-things-to-know-about-bookable-desks-in-microsoft-teams-5d10c217-1205-48a1-a883-ff4533f4ae71?preview=true)
+To learn more on the end user experience, see [First things to know about bookable desks in Microsoft Teams](https://support.microsoft.com/en-us/office/first-things-to-know-about-bookable-desks-in-microsoft-teams-5d10c217-1205-48a1-a883-ff4533f4ae71?preview=true).

 ## Frequently asked questions